stylish/stylish/docs/index.md

 # Skypager.io

-Skypager lets you build and maintain a portfolio of web and mobile applications directly from your desktop.
+Skypager helps individuals and teams build, launch, and maintain a portfolio of web and mobile applications, as well as their components and themes, directly from an offline desktop application.

+The desktop application automaticaly syncs with popular services in the ecosystem such as github, google drive, dropbox, slack, amazon web services, and the google and apple app stores.
+It also leverages the power of docker containers to make spinning up a fully functional project environments for a web and mobile apps as easy as dragging and dropping a file into the application.

 ## Sections